MrJonesAPS/APSCS/md/faq.md

 ## How can I ask a question or propose an edit?

-Reach out to any CS teacher in APS.
-If you aren't sure who, reach out to Chris Jones at ACC.
+For advice about CS classes, reach out to any CS teacher in APS.

-Anyone is also welcome to make a pull request against the code repository here: https://github.com/MrJonesAPS/APS-CS-Courses/
+For questions or feedback about this page, reach out to Chris Jones, CS teacher at Arlington Tech: [christopher.jones@apsva.us](mailto:christopher.jones@apsva.us?subject=apscs%20website)